Leaders in Post-Paris Times – Achieving 100% RE in Costa Rica

 The overall goal of the project is to provide additional support to the local efforts and further cement Costa Rica’s role as a leader in achieving the global energy transition and full decarbonization.
 The country can act as a lighthouse for the international community in its efforts to implement the Paris Accord and achieve a just and fair energy transition.

-A second workshop in October 2019 aims at showing the technical results of the model and verifying it with stakeholders.
+A second workshop on 3 October 2019 will show preliminary results of the model and verify them with stakeholders.
 After that, the policy roadmap presenting suggested political actions will be made publicly available with the aim that key actors in the Costa Rican decision-making towards the energy transition benefit from it to support a pathway towards full decarbonization of its economy and society.
 The leadership in Costa Rica would have the opportunity to implement parts of the 100% Renewable Energy scenario and policy roadmap to demonstrate the feasibility of transitioning to 100% Renewable Energy across energy sectors.
 Findings will be particularly relevant to countries in the region and beyond with similar geographical and demographic circumstances and might lead to increased cross-border activities.
 The project will also provide capacity building opportunities for Costa Rican civil society organizations to engage in the global climate action and will present its results at COP25.